1. How do I play the lotto?

 When the lotto draw takes place it takes some time for the jackpot amounts to be calculated because often the exact amount depends on how many winners there are.
 Most lotteries take place in the evening so it is usually not until the following morning that the jackpot amounts are calculated and published.Back to Top

-14. Can I play the lotto from a different country?
+14. Can I play a lotto game from a different country?

 15. My ticket doesn’t have the right numbers on it, can I get a refund?

-If the numbers on your ticket are different from the numbers you selected it is your responsibility to bring it to the attention of the lotto retailer immediately.Back to Top
+If the numbers on your ticket are different from the numbers you selected it is your responsibility to bring it to the attention of the lotto retailer immediately to fix the issue.Back to Top

 16. What do I do if I lose my lotto ticket?

 Most lotteries are not responsible for lost or stolen lotto tickets.
 It is strongly advised to sign the back of your lotto ticket after you purchase it to protect yourself from loss or theft.
-If you don’t sign your ticket someone else can claim your lotto winnings.
+In some jurisdictions, a lottery ticket is a bearer instrument, meaning that if you lost it without signing it and another person found it, they would be entitled to claim any winnings produced by the ticket.

-If you have lost a lotto ticket is it advised to contact the lotto you were playing and be able to provide them with information such as where and what time you bought the ticket from and what your chosen numbers were (and often useful if you know what else you bought at the same time).
-It is best to avoid situations like this by playing online so all your tickets are stored safely.Back to Top
+If you have lost a lotto ticket, is it advised to contact the lotto you were playing and be able to provide them with information such as where and what time you bought the ticket from and what your chosen numbers were (and often useful if you know what else you bought at the same time).
+It is best to avoid situations like this by playing online so all your tickets are stored safely in your player account.Back to Top

 18. Where can I find previous lotto results?